viVeK21111/retail_insights/README.md

 Used local database , the sql query file is given at `database/sql.sql` <br>
+And also the csv files in data folder. <br>

 ###  Requirements
 To install all the dependencies run